 Options for backing up your files:

 1. External hard drive – the best feature of an external drive is that it stores your files offline, leaving you with a secure backup of all your files.
-They range in price from roughly $60 for 1TB up to $130 for 5TB of storage.
 This is a one time payment, compared to cloud storage, which is often subscription-based.

 IMPORTANT: If you’re going to make a backup, run a FixMeStick scan first so you don’t copy malware onto your hard drive.